fsharp/fslang-design/tooling/FST-1001-fsharp-core-package.md

 # F# Tooling RFC FST-1001 - FSharp.Core delivery via NuGet packages

-**NOTE:** This is a draft and remains to be reviewed by key contributors.
-Please contribute to the discussion and submit adjustments to the draft.

 The purpose of this RFC document is to develop a shared plan of record for the delivery of FSharp.Core in NuGet package form that takes into account the needs of F# Core Engineering contributors.
 This is a long-term technical plan to converge to an optimal solution that satisfies both users of F# and those delivering tooling for it.